MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-storage-mode.md

 * Power BI datasets
 * Azure Analysis Services

-When you connect to those multi-dimensional sources by using DirectQuery, you also can neither connect to another DirectQuery source nor combine it with imported data.
+When you connect to those multi-dimensional sources by using DirectQuery, you can neither connect to another DirectQuery source nor combine it with imported data.

 The existing limitations of using DirectQuery still apply when you use **composite models**.
 Many of those limitations are now per table, depending upon the storage mode of the table.
 For example, a calculated column on an imported table can refer to other tables, but a calculated column on a DirectQuery table is still restricted to refer only to columns on the same table.
 Other limitations apply to the model as a whole, if any of the tables within the model are DirectQuery.
 For example, the *QuickInsights* and *Q&A* features are not available on a model if any of the tables within it has a storage mode of DirectQuery.